What to know about kids and strep throat

 While many symptoms including sore throats may be due to viral infections, strep throat is a bacterial infection of the throat caused by group A streptococcus.
 It’s most common in school-aged children and is spread easily from person to person in mouth secretions (by coughing, sneezing and sharing cups and eating utensils).

 Unlike viral infections, strep is treated with antibiotics, so it is important to know the difference.

 Here are some common questions that parents may have about strep throat:

 What are the common symptoms of strep throat?

 Typically, children will have throat pain, especially when they swallow.
 You may notice your child not eating or drinking as well as usual.
-Fever, headache and abdominal pain as well as swollen glands are also frequent symptoms of strep throat.
+Fever, headache and abdominal pain, as well as swollen glands, are also frequent symptoms of strep throat.
 Some children will develop a “scarlet fever” rash along with the infection (more about this below).
-Not all children have throat pain with strep throat, so sometimes your doctor may test for strep if they have symptoms like fever with a headache or abdominal pain.
+Not all children have throat pain with strep throat, so sometimes the doctor may test for strep if they have symptoms like fever with a headache or abdominal pain.